j-gillespie-dna/STanalysis/README.md

 There are several plans for the expansion of this protocol and they will be implemented as time allows.
 However, I hope you find this project helpful and informative in its current state.

-## About this actual site
-These pages are all written in R using a package called [Bookdown](https://bookdown.org/).
-This package allows you to write R scripts that can then be converted into html files.
-These files can then be uploaded to GitHub and published via GitPages.
-The R files are available for download on GitHub if you want a "behind the scenes" view of these pages or you want to run them without copy/pasting code from these pages.

 -J